bombchus/z64-music-wiki/docs/basic/categories.md

 ??? tip "Recommendation"
     It is recommended that you do not use quotation marks in the sequence name as it will make it harder for people creating a cosmetic plandomizer file.

 The second line of the META file is the audiobank the sequence uses.
-For example if you want to use audiobank `0x03` then you would put `0x03` on your second line; however if you are using a custom audiobank then you will instead put a `-` instead.
+For example if you want to use audiobank `0x03` then you would put `0x03` on your second line; however, if you are using a custom audiobank then you will instead put a `-` instead.

 The fourth line of the META file is the locations you want your sequence to appear in, known as "music groups".
 This will be explained in greater detail below.